Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus procora (female, underside)

-This species-group has 12 described species.
-Only two species are recorded at Semuliki: graueri which is a common species and sebetus which was rarely trapped.
+Hewitsoni species group.
+A species group with 12 described species.
+Only two species are recorded at Semuliki: Bicyclus graueri which is a common species and B. sebetus which was rarely trapped.

 Bicyclus sebetus (male, upper and underside)